becoinc/sdk_resources/beco_SDK_Android_user_guide.md

  ensure reliable indoor positioning performance.
 The cases where these defaults may need adjustment are extremely rare, and even then should only be modified after review with our Support Team in order to preserve system performance.
-Open a ticket via [support@beco.io](support@beco.io) if you experience unexpected location performance.
+Open a ticket via [becosupport@convene.com](becosupport@convene.com) if you experience unexpected location performance.

- See our SDK Walkthrough document for more details.
+ See our SDK Walkthrough document for more details:

 ![](https://github.com/becoinc/content_images/blob/master/SDK_user_guides/Android_advanced_performance_tuning_calls.png)

 #### Main Interface
 The main interface between your App and Beco location data is via the delegate parameter in the `BecoSDKInterface` constructor specified when it is created by your application.

 It is up to your application to define a delegate that implements the `BecoSDKDelegate` interface.
 The interface defines a set of methods